nilenso/cooperative-agreement/template.md

-LLP AGREEMENT {.title}
+# LLP AGREEMENT # {.title}
-(As per Section 23(4) of LLP Act, 2008) {.subtitle}
+## (As per Section 23(4) of LLP Act, 2008) ## {.subtitle}

-\pagebreak
+\newpage

-THIS Agreement of Limited Liability Partnership made at Bangalore this $$DATE$$
+THIS Agreement of Limited Liability Partnership made at Bangalore this __DATE__

 **BETWEEN**

-1. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FIRST PARTY,
+1. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FIRST PARTY,

-2. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the SECOND PARTY,
+2. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the SECOND PARTY,

-3. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include her legal heirs, successors, nominees and permitted assignees and hereinafter called the THIRD PARTY,
+3. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include her legal heirs, successors, nominees and permitted assignees and hereinafter called the THIRD PARTY,

-4. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FOURTH PARTY,
+4. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FOURTH PARTY,

-5. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FIFTH PARTY,
+5. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the FIFTH PARTY,

-6. $$NAME$$, residing at $$ADDRESS$$, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the SIXTH PARTY,
+6. __NAME__, residing at __ADDRESS__, which expression shall, unless it be repugnant to the subject or context thereof, include his legal heirs, successors, nominees and permitted assignees and hereinafter called the SIXTH PARTY,

 (THE FIRST, SECOND, THIRD, AND FOURTH PARTIES SHALL BE COLLECTIVELY REFERRED TO AS **ORIGINAL PARTNERS**)